vectorgraphics/asymptote/building-cmake.md

 ### Quick start (Windows)

 Firstly, make sure `ninja` and `cmake` is installed.

+Additionally, building Asymptote requires `perl` and Python 3 to be installed.

+- Perl can be found at [Strawberry Perl](https://strawberryperl.com/).
+  We do not recommend ActiveState perl because of licensing issues.
+- Python 3 can be found at https://www.python.org/downloads/.

+Ensure both executables are available in Windows PATH.

 Install clang.
 While [LLVM Releases page](https://releases.llvm.org/download.html) may work, we recommend using [MSYS2](https://www.msys2.org/) to install clang64 toolchain.